An Overview of Genvoya (Elvitegravir/Cobicistat/Emtricitabine/Tenofovir Alafenamide Fumarate)

 What Is Genvoya?

-Genvoya is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following uses:
+Genvoya is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) to treat HIV infection in adults and children who weigh at least 55 pounds (25 kilograms):

 Genvoya is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.